TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 Privacy Policy

-Effective Date: July 7, 2014
+Effective Date: February 1, 2015

-This privacy policy applies to PeopleSmart.com, owned and operated by Inflection LLC.
-This privacy policy describes how Inflection LLC collects and uses the personal information you provide on our website, www.peoplesmart.com.
+This privacy policy applies to PeopleSmart.com, owned and operated by Inflection.com, Inc. (“PeopleSmart”, “Inflection”, or “we”).
+This privacy policy describes how Inflection.com, Inc. collects and uses the personal information you provide on our website, www.peoplesmart.com.
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.

 You can learn more about how we protect your privacy and how to manage your information in our databases through the PeopleSmart Privacy Education Center.

 TRUSTe

-Inflection LLC has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
-TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
-If you have questions or complaints regarding our privacy policy or practices, please contact us at privacy@peoplesmart.com.
-If you are not satisfied with our response you can contact TRUSTe here.
-The TRUSTe program covers only information that is collected through this Web site: www.peoplesmart.com, and does not cover information that may be collected through software downloaded from the site.
+Inflection.com, Inc. has received TRUSTe's Privacy Seal signifying that this privacy statement and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.
+The TRUSTe program covers only information that is collected through this website: www.peoplesmart.com, and does not cover information that may be collected through software downloaded from the site.

+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.

+Overview What does this privacy policy cover?
+What information do we collect?

+*   Registration Information
+*   Billing Information
+*   Additional Information

+How do we collect information about you?

+*   Services You Authorize
+*   Social Media Widgets
+*   Cookies and Other Tracking Technologies

+What do we use your information for?
+How do we protect your information?

+*   Technical and Administrative Controls
+*   Payment Information
+*   Security

+When do we share your information?

+*   With Your Consent
+*   Within the Inflection Family of Products>
+*   To Provide Certain Services
+*   Public, Anonymous and Aggregated Data
+*   Testimonials
+*   Business Transfers
+*   Fraud and Abuse Prevention
+*   Legal Compliance and Harm Prevention

+How do I access and control my personal information?

+*   Access and Choice
+*   Communication Preferences

+Compliance Notices

+*   California Do Not Track Disclosure
+*   California Information-Sharing Disclosure
+*   Children’s Online Privacy Protection Act

-What does this privacy policy cover?
+Changes to this Privacy Policy Contact Information What does this privacy policy cover?

-This policy covers how peoplesmart.com treats personal information that we collect and receive from you, including information related to your use of our website, products, and services.
+This policy covers how PeopleSmart.com treats personal information that we collect and receive from you, including information related to your use of our website, products, and services.
 This policy does not apply to the practices of companies that we do not own or control, or to people that we do not employ or manage.
 Unless noted otherwise, this privacy policy does not apply to any information in our people search databases, which is covered separately under our Opt-Out Policy.

-Our website also includes links to other websites whose privacy practices may differ from those of Inflection LLC.
-If you submit personal information to any of those sites, your information is governed by their privacy policies.
+Our website also includes links to other websites whose privacy practices may differ from those of Inflection.com, Inc. If you submit personal information to any of those sites, your information is governed by their privacy policies.
 We encourage you to carefully read the privacy policy of any website you visit.

 What information do we collect?